 His full data, which he has just finished tabulating and will soon be taking to the F.D.A., show Lybrido bestowing unmistakable benefits in desire — and in rates of orgasm.
 (The outcomes for Lybridos aren’t thoroughly compiled, but he says that early results look about as positive.)
 Tuiten is confident that the F.D.A. will send him to do another larger set of trials, which will involve about 1,200 subjects.

 German scientists working there have installed a car with new technology that can read the driver's brain waves, thus allowing the car to be steered entirely by thought, reports Science Daily.
 Needless to say, you probably don't want to be distracted while driving this vehicle.
-Brain and Mind.
+The technology is made possible by commercially available sensors for recording electroencephalograms (EEGs), which are basically the electrical outputs your brain produces while it thinks.
+Scientists then trained a computer program to distinguish the particular electrical patterns that are produced when a person thinks certain commands, such as "left," "right," "accelerate" or "brake. " Brain and Mind.
 Juslin_emotion2003.
 What Is the Memory Capacity of the Human Brain?
 Can an old head injury suddenly cause detrimental effects much later in life?

 —Anonymous, via e-mail Douglas Smith, professor of neurosurgery and director of the Center for Brain Injury and Repair at the University of Pennsylvania, answers: ALTHOUGH A BRAIN INJURY from a car accident or a collision during a football game often seems to cause a sudden change to cognitive ability years later, this change does not just appear out of the blue—the damage has been building up slowly, unnoticed, over time.